By Reed A. Erickson, MD, MBA, CPS/A, MedExpress

 Noises over 85 decibels (dB) warrant the use of protection.
 For reference, normal talking is 60 dB, city traffic is 85 dB and a concert or a tractor is about 100-115 dB.
 Without proper protection, prolonged noise exposure in a factory setting can compound the hearing loss incurred from everyday noises.

 Because hearing damage is cumulative and permanent, it is vital, and in many cases required, for businesses to protect their workers’ hearing – especially for those with a workforce exposed to loud machinery, power tools and heavy equipment.
 Hearing damage can contribute to workplace underperformance and increase chances for injury due to reduced situational awareness or the inability to hear a warning siren or signal.
+Learn more about injury law if your hearing was damaged at work.

 Regardless of the industry, it is important to provide information to employees about how their hearing is impacted at work each day.
 Consider going even further by teaching proper hearing protection and implementing a hearing conservation program within the organization.